ExtendScript/organisation-rules/README.md

 If you just want to sit back, relax and watch the chaos you should be a member.
 It is great to have lots of members.
 Having a large org will give us more input even if you just contribute with a simple +1 on some random comment on an issue or you tell your mom - it was worth it.
 To apply to the Org you can write an e-mail to <hello@extendscript.org> or you can use the public [Gitter](https://gitter.im/ExtendScript/agora).

-## Forking and Transferring Projects
+## Transferring Projects

-If you have a ExtendScript project you want to transfer to the Org or you found a nice tool somebody wrote and you want to fork it, you are very welcome.
-These projects should meet a minimal standard:
+If you have a ExtendScript project you want to transfer to the Org you are very welcome.
+The project should meet a minimal standard:

 - It should work
 - It should have a README.md that explains how to use it
 - It should have a license

-There are lots of repos on GitHub that are called "indesign scripts" or "after effects snippets".
-But without a good table of content they are useless.
-If you encounter something like that and still think it is worth to be forked to the Org you should change the name of the repo.
-It needs a unique name.
-For example if the user "teddybear" has a repo called "indesign-snippets" it should be named "teddybear-indesign-scripts".
-So the naming convention should be:

-    [GITHUB USER NAME]-[APPLICATION]-[SCRIPTS]

 ## Awesome list

-The [awesome list](https://github.com/ExtendScript/awesome) should be really about awesome projects.
+If you found a nice tool somebody wrote consider adding it to the [awesome list](https://github.com/ExtendScript/awesome) which is all about awesome projects.
 Not just to promote something that is just mediocre.
 You are the judge of that.

 ## Wiki